Tour Questions? See our FAQ | Call 425-608-4217

 Day 6: Farm-to-Table and Pienza

-Today we'll take a tour of a working family farm and learn how Tuscany's proud agricultural traditions are kept alive.
-We'll see and sample how the family makes their own wine and olive oil.
-From here we'll take a short, scenic walk to the neighboring hill town of Pienza, where we'll venture underground to find a unique piece of Etruscan history.
+Today we'll visit the neighboring hill town of Pienza and take a short, scenic walk along the town wall before venturing underground to find a unique piece of Etruscan history.
+After some free time in town to enjoy a tasty gelato, we'll head to a nearby working family farm to learn how Tuscany's proud agricultural traditions are kept alive and sample the family's wine and olive oil.
 As evening approaches we'll gather back at our villa for a fun and informative cooking class, where we'll learn time-tested pasta-making techniques.
 We'll enjoy the labors of our culinary creations over a lovely dinner together.
-Bus: 1 hour.
-Walking: moderate.

-Today our guide and driver will take us along a less-traveled route through "back door" Tuscany — stopping to wander through timeless hill towns with pristine views.
-At the "Little Jerusalem" village of Pitigliano, a resident will treat us to a history lesson that reveals how its nickname came to be.
-Rest assured, we'll return to our countryside villa with plenty of time to kick back and relax. before dinner on your own.
-Bus: 2 hours.
-Walking: strenuous.
+Today we'll take a scenic drive along a less-traveled route through "back door" Tuscany — wandering through timeless hill towns with pristine views.
+At the "Little Jerusalem" village of Pitigliano, a resident will treat us to a history lesson that reveals how its nickname came to be, and we'll walk one of Tuscany's Cave Roads, pondering the mystery of these ancient passageways.
+Rest assured, we'll return to our countryside villa with plenty of time to kick back and relax before dinner on your own.

 Day 8: Maremma's Old West

-This morning we'll say goodbye to the rolling hills of the Val d'Orcia and head even further off the beaten path, into the ranching region of the Maremma.
-On the way we'll see and learn about the area's rich volcanic soil, tufa stone formations, and ancient Etruscan legacy.
-For lunch we'll mosey on over to a working cattle ranch for some tasty Tuscan BBQ and see how modern-day cowboys and their horses keep Maremma's "old west" traditions alive.
+This morning, we'll say goodbye to the rolling hills of the Val d'Orcia and head even further off the beaten path into the ranching region of Maremma.
+For lunch, we'll mosey on over to a working cattle ranch for some tasty Tuscan BBQ and see how modern-day cowboys and their horses keep Maremma's "Old West" traditions alive.
 Then we'll hop aboard a Mediterranean ferry to set sail for a very different kind of destination: the sparkling island of Elba.
-Sleep on Elba (2 nights).
-Bus: 3½ hours.
-Boat: 1 hour.
-Walking: strenuous.

 Day 9: Napoleon's Island of Elba

 Set your watch to "island time" for a little "vacation from your vacation" in seaside Tuscany.
 The day is yours to take in the stunning views from Napoleon's villa, where the infamous emperor spent 300 days in forced exile.
-And just like "His Imperial Majesty," you'll also have plenty of time to explore the local harbor of Portoferraio with its colorful old town and marina, or just relax along the beach.
-When hunger calls, enjoy today's fresh catch at your choice of the many delightful Elban eateries within walking distance.
+And just like "His Imperial Majesty," you'll also have plenty of time to explore the local harbor of Portoferraio, with its colorful old town and marina, or just relax along the beach.
+When hunger calls, enjoy today's fresh catch at your choice of the many delightful Elban eateries.
 Remember, you're on an island, so you can't get lost.
-No bus.
-Walking: light to strenuous (your choice).

 Day 10: Charming Volterra

-This morning we'll board our ferry back to the mainland and make our way up to one of our favorite hill towns, Volterra, where a local friend will give us a walking tour that includes artisans working in an alabaster workshop.
-After some free time to explore more of Volterra, we'll head on to the final stop of our Tuscan adventure: the walled city of Lucca.
-Sleep in Lucca (2 nights).
-Boat: 1 hour.
-Bus: 3½ hours.
-Walking: moderate.
+This morning we'll board our ferry back to the mainland and make our way up to one of our favorite hill towns: Volterra.
+We'll have some free time for lunch before meeting a local friend, who will give us a walking tour that includes artisans working in an alabaster workshop.
+Then we'll head on to the final stop of our Tuscan adventure: the impressive walled city of Lucca.

 Day 11: Puccini's Lucca

-This morning we'll take a tour of charming Lucca, hometown of the great opera composer, Giacomo Puccini.
-We'll stroll the elegant, pedestrian-friendly streets while learning about the history, music, and artistry that still thrives within this Renaissance walled city.
+This morning we'll take a tour of charming Lucca, hometown of the great opera composer Giacomo Puccini.
+We'll stroll the elegant, pedestrian-friendly streets while learning about the history, music, and artistry that still thrive within this Renaissance walled city.
 The afternoon will be free for you to wander through more of Lucca, walk atop its scenic wall — or take a short train ride to see nearby Pisa's leaning tower.
-This evening we'll have our final dinner together, sharing memories, and toasting our new friends.
+This evening we'll have our final dinner together, sharing memories and toasting our new friends.
 Salute!
-No bus.
-Walking: moderate.

 Day 12: Tour Over After Breakfast